Expert Tenant Broker "No Fee"

 $ 5,920

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 481 Eighth Avenue.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 481 Eighth Avenue.
 This trend is projected to continue.
 Opportunities for subleases remain available at 481 Eighth Avenue and in the nearby Penn Plaza/Garment neighborhood.

 Find My Space!